yampelo/beagle/docs/rest_api.md

 ### List Categories `/api/categories`

-Returns a list of all categories, their names and their ids.
+Returns a list of all categories, their names and ids.

 -   **URL**